SpearsArmory/spears-armory-website/README.md

-# Spears Armory - Next.js Site
+# Spears Armory - Vercel Ready

-Deployed-ready Next.js version of the Spears Armory private FFL dealer site.
+Next.js version with zero dependencies.
+Ready to deploy on Vercel with no build errors.